elynagh/AP-Comp-Sci-Code-Projects/README.md

 # AP-Comp-Sci-Code-Projects
-Some code from assignments from an AP comp sci class
+Some code from assignments from an AP comp sci class.
+Please excuse my lack of comment/documented code for these school assignments.